permaweb/ao/servers/cu/README.md

 ### Running With CouchDB

 This Compute Unit can be ran using a remote CouchDB.
 Simply set set `DB_MODE=remote` and `DB_URL` to the CouchDB connection string.

-You will need a CouchDB database running.
-For convenience, a CouchDB `Dockefile` and configuration is included in the `.couchdb` directory that you can use to spin up a local Postgres instance
+Of course, you will need a CouchDB database running.
+For convenience, a CouchDB `Dockefile` and configuration is included in the `.couchdb` directory that you can use to spin up a CouchDB instance.

-> The `.couchdb` directory is purely a convenience for local development

 > If you use Gitpod, this is already done for you, as part of spinning up a new
 > workspace